-At Farnborough Grange Nursery & Infant School, reading is at the heart of our curriculum.
+At Farnborough Grange, reading is at the heart of our curriculum.
 We recognise the importance of developing a love of reading within our children and the benefits that it has on their progress across the curriculum.
-As a staff team, we work hard to regularly come up with initiatives that promote a love of reading.
+As a staff team, we are constantly seeking ways innovative ways that promote a love of reading.

 We are very excited to have started our new weekly 'Story Time Assemblies', a time when all children come together to listen to different stories.
 The assemblies are led by a different member of staff each week who shares their favourite story with the children.
 We will add each story of the week on here so that you can re-read & listen to these together at home!